videlais/Unofficial-Ink-Cookbook/Chapter9/index.md

 ### `POW(number, to-the-power-of)`

-The function pow() computes and returns a number multiplied by itself the number of times supplied by the second parameter.
+The function `POW()` computes and returns a number multiplied by itself the number of times supplied by the second parameter.
 It is the to-the-power-of function.

 ```ink
 { POW(4, 2) }